Shopify/polaris/src/components/Button/README.md

 ## Related components

 - To combine or lay out multiple buttons, [use the button group component](https://polaris.shopify.com/components/actions/button-group)
-- For navigational actions that appear within or directly following a sentence, use the use the [link component](/components/navigation/link)
+- For navigational actions that appear within or directly following a sentence, use the [link component](https://polaris.shopify.com/components/navigation/link)

 ---